 We believe that our school community has a responsibility to change the world we live in for the better.
-This approach is reflected in the varied opportunities for service in Sixth Form, both inside school and in the wider community.
+This outward-looking approach is reflected in the varied opportunities for Service both inside school and in the wider community.

-School Leadership Opportunities Every student in our Sixth Form will hold a leadership responsibility and, as part of that, will enjoy the opportunity to lead and set an example for their peers and our younger pupils.
-We're incredibly proud of the huge role our Sixth Form pupils play in creating a fun, vibrant, inclusive and adventurous school community.
+School Leadership Opportunities

+We expect our Sixth Form students to lead and set an example to their peers and younger pupils.
+In doing so they help to create a fun, vibrant and diversified school community.

-Sixth Form students take on leadership roles as Prefects and Captains.
+Sixth Form students take on leadership roles as Prefects, and House, Sports and Subject Captains.
 They also have the opportunity to work as classroom assistants, mentors and club leaders in our Infant and Junior School during their free periods, all of which develop their communication, leadership and interpersonal skills.